 This post will be updated to reflect the current number of filings citing the COVID-19 pandemic in a going concern opinion, key audit matter, or emphasis of matter.

-Based on company headquarters, the United Kingdom has continued to see the most audit opinions referencing COVID-19, with over 150 opinions issued referencing the pandemic in a going concern modification, a key audit matter (KAM), or an emphasis of matter paragraph.
-Belgium and Poland each have at least 30 filings referencing the coronavirus in those components of the audit opinion.
+Based on company headquarters, the United Kingdom has continued to see the most audit opinions referencing COVID-19, with 307 references to the pandemic in a going concern modification, a key audit matter (KAM), or an emphasis of matter paragraph.
+Poland comes in second, with 103 references in audit opinions concerning the coronavirus in those components of the audit opinion.

 Going Concern Audit Opinion